Kotlin/KEEP/proposals/nested-typealias.md

 }
 ```

-We refer to nested and inner typealiases in the same way that we do with nested and inner classifiers.
+We refer to nested and inner typealiases in the same way that we do with other nested and inner classifiers.

 ```kotlin
 fun example1(